rsi-clarsen/open-close/README.md

 assertTrue(underTest.contains(TREE));
 ```

-Although this works, the product filter violates the open close priciple because code needs to be added to a class that has already been created and tested.
+Although this works, the product filter violates the open close principle because code needs to be added to a class that has already been created and tested.
 Any new filtering logic would need to create another member function.

 ## OCP Solution